|Southern New Hampshire University

 - Substance Abuse

-The university also offers low tuition rates and hasn't raised its tuition since 2012.
+The university also offers low tuition rates given that the university has the same tuition since 2012.

 Arizona State University